 What Experts Say

-For à-la-minute peeling, Aaron Polsky, the bar manager at Harvard & Stone in Los Angeles, eschews a channel knife for a Kuhn Rikon Y peeler, which he says is very sharp and cheap.
+For à la minute peeling, Aaron Polsky, the founder of Live Wire Drinks, eschews a channel knife for a Kuhn Rikon Y peeler, which he says is very sharp and cheap.
 “Apply pressure to get a wide swath that you can squeeze, making sure to maintain control so that that the peeler doesn’t slip and cut you,” says Polsky.
-“And keep the bottom edge of the blade scraped of citrus buildup.”
+“And keep the bottom edge of the blade scraped [clean] of citrus buildup.”

-Will Lee, a bartender at Grey Ghost in Detroit, prefers Titan peelers as “they have a pivoting serrated blade, which gives you a bit more control when using it.”
+Will Lee, beverage director at Grey Ghost in Detroit, prefers Titan peelers as “they have a pivoting serrated blade, which gives you a bit more control when using it.”
 Any peeler should be sharp enough to render precise, thin cuts from only the aromatic peel layer rather than the bitter white pith.

 Twelve-inch-long BarConic tongs from BarProducts.com “are a good weight and size, just tight enough but not too tight,” says Lee.
-Scott Jenkins, the director of beverage at Hide in Dallas, likes to grab garnishes with any brand of 10-inch-long surgical steel tweezers, which “keep your hands from getting sticky and help you with precise, clean placement.”
+Scott Jenkins, a bartender in Dallas, likes to grab garnishes with any brand of 10-inch-long surgical steel tweezers, which “keep your hands from getting sticky and help you with precise, clean placement.”

-Microplane is the most respected brand of grater—so sharp and well-crafted that they often never need to be replaced.
+Microplane is a highly respected brand of grater—so sharp and well-crafted that they rarely need replacing.
 Jenkins uses one for nutmeg, cinnamon, cardamom pods and the like.
 Not matter what brand you go with, “it should make very fine, almost powderlike gratings more for aromatic qualities so as not to interfere with the texture of the drink,” he says.